gardener/gardener/docs/concepts/gardenlet.md

 The `BackupBucket` controller reconciles those `core.gardener.cloud/v1beta1.BackupBucket` resources whose `.spec.seedName` value is equal to the name of the `Seed` the respective `gardenlet` is responsible for.
 A `core.gardener.cloud/v1beta1.BackupBucket` resource is created by the `Seed` controller if `.spec.backup` is defined in the `Seed`.

 The controller adds finalizers to the `BackupBucket` and the secret mentioned in the `.spec.secretRef` of the `BackupBucket`.
 The controller also copies this secret to the seed cluster.
-Additionally, it creates an `extensions.gardener.cloud/v1alpha1.BackupBucket` resource (non-namespaced) in the seed cluster and waits until the responsible extension controller reconciles it (see [this](../extensions/backupbucket.md) for more details).
+Additionally, it creates an `extensions.gardener.cloud/v1alpha1.BackupBucket` resource (non-namespaced) in the seed cluster and waits until the responsible extension controller reconciles it (see [Contract: BackupBucket Resource](../extensions/backupbucket.md) for more details).
 The status from the reconciliation is reported in the `.status.lastOperation` field.
-Once the extension resource is ready and the `.status.generatedSecretRef` is set by the extension controller, `gardenlet` copies the referenced secret to the `garden` namespace in the garden cluster.
+Once the extension resource is ready and the `.status.generatedSecretRef` is set by the extension controller, the `gardenlet` copies the referenced secret to the `garden` namespace in the garden cluster.
 An owner reference to the `core.gardener.cloud/v1beta1.BackupBucket` is added to this secret.

 If the `core.gardener.cloud/v1beta1.BackupBucket` is deleted, the controller deletes the generated secret in the garden cluster and the `extensions.gardener.cloud/v1alpha1.BackupBucket` resource in the seed cluster and it waits for the respective extension controller to remove its finalizers from the `extensions.gardener.cloud/v1alpha1.BackupBucket`.
 Then it deletes the secret in the seed cluster and finally removes the finalizers from the `core.gardener.cloud/v1beta1.BackupBucket` and the referred secret.